-In the same way, you may let every thought enter your mind freely, and you can supervise the thoughts that you think.
+In the same way, you may let every thought enter your mind freely, and you can supervise your thoughts.

-In the same way, you may think negative thoughts and you may think positive thoughts.
+In the same way, you may think negative thoughts, and you may think positive thoughts.

-Similarly, you can follow a mental diet, rejecting negative thoughts and too much restless and unnecessary thinking, calming your mind, strengthening it and putting it in shape.
+Similarly, you can follow a mental diet, rejecting negative thoughts and too much overthinking, calming your mind, and strengthening it.

-You can take care to avoid unhealthy or fattening foods, and you can also take care of what you think, what you put into your mind.
+In the same way, you can also take care of what you think and what you put into your mind.

-How can you implement a “Mental Diet”?
+How to implement a “Mental Diet”?

 - Try to be more aware of your thoughts.

-- Your mental diet should not include thoughts of anger, resentment and envy.
+- Your mental diet should not include thoughts of anger, resentment, and envy.

-- Your mental diet should also keep you away from thoughts about the past, and fears about the future.
+- Your mental diet should also keep you away from thoughts about the past and fears about the future.

 - One of the main tools of the “Mental Diet” is concentration.
-By improving your concentration you gain the inner strength necessary to focus your mind on the thoughts of your choice.
+By improving your concentration, you gain the inner strength necessary to focus your mind on the thoughts of your choice.
 Well-developed concentration enables you to ignore thoughts that you do not want.